 After you sign up and accept the Publisher Agreement, you'll have access to the commercial marketplace page in Partner Center.
 This is where you create and manage offers and where you view analytics reports.
-For Microsoft 365 apps, you must also activate the Office Store program within Partner Center.
+For Microsoft 365 apps, you must also activate the Microsoft 365 and Copilot program within Partner Center.

 For more information, see Welcome to the commercial marketplace and Monetize your Microsoft 365 add-in through Microsoft Commercial Marketplace.

 How can my own employees use our offers from the marketplace without being charged.